dcasota/ollama-scripts/README.md

 In the [Ollama github discussion about Windows support](https://github.com/jmorganca/ollama/issues/188#issuecomment-1710151775), Jeffrey Morgan, initiator of Ollama, recognized the setup importance.
 It is good to consult the github source from time to time to benefit from new findings.

-After the installation of prerequired component, proceed with the installation of ollama.
+After the installation of prerequired component, proceed with the installation of Ollama.

-Simply clone the github repository and use go to compile the source.
+Simply clone the github repository and use Go to compile the source.

 ```
 git clone https://github.com/jmorganca/ollama